 - Reasonable Suspicion Drug Tests

-Drug testing occurs when the supervisor observes signs and symptoms of drug use or if the drug-free workplace policy has been violated.
+Drug testing occurs when the supervisor observes signs and symptoms of drug use or if the drug-free workplace policy has violated.
 A urine test is usually the most common type of test for this.

 - Post-Accident Drug Tests

 The testing occurs after an accident happens to determine if drug use contributed to the incident.
 In this case, a quick breath test is possible.

 Employees Who Complete Drug Rehab Programs Are Subjected to a Drug Test upon Return to Work.